 What is Medicaid/Medi-Cal?

-Many states manage their Medicaid programs through private insurance companies, so your Medicaid card might show a commercial brand like Aetna, Blue Cross Blue Shield, or United Healthcare, even if it's technically Medicaid.
+Many states manage their Medicaid programs through private insurance companies, so your Medicaid card may display a commercial brand like Aetna, Blue Cross Blue Shield, or United Healthcare, even though it is technically Medicaid.

 For example: